ankrutik/notes/obsidian_vaults/ideas/literature/Measure What Matters.md

 OKRs provide focus.
 When you commit to something, you are forfeiting something else.
 Inevitable consequence of allocating finite resources. **If we focus on everything, we focus on nothing.**

 The art of management lies in:
-**- you will have many activities of seemingly comparable significance** **- need to select 2-3 that provides leverage well beyond others**
+- **you will have many activities of seemingly comparable significance**
+- **need to select 2-3 that provides leverage well beyond others**
 - focus on these selected activities

 On a personal front too you need to select a 2-3 objectives and focus only on them.